projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 C-TY-26: The basic numerical types shall not be used other than in typedefs
 ===========================================================================

-Typedef-name shall be used to replace the usage of basic numerical types.
+The typedef name shall be used to replace the usage of basic numerical types.
 This is to guarantee the code portability between different compilers and platforms.

 Compliant example::